 In the absence of labor strikes or other unusual circumstances, substantially all materials and components are normally available from multiple suppliers.
 However, certain of our businesses receive materials and components from a single source supplier, although alternative suppliers of such materials may be generally available.
 Delays in our suppliers' abilities, especially any sole suppliers for a particular business, to provide us with necessary materials and components may delay production at a number of our manufacturing locations, or may require us to seek alternative supply sources.
 Delays in obtaining supplies may result from a number of factors affecting our suppliers, including capacity constraints, regulatory changes, freight and container availability, labor disputes, suppliers' impaired financial condition, suppliers' allocations to other purchasers, weather emergencies, pandemics or acts of war or terrorism.
 Any delay in receiving supplies could impair our ability to deliver products to our customers and, accordingly, could have a material adverse effect on our business, results of operations and financial condition.
 Current and potential suppliers are evaluated regularly on their ability to meet our requirements and standards.
 We actively manage our material sourcing, and employ various methods to limit risk associated with commodity cost fluctuations and availability.
-While the overall continuity of material supply into our manufacturing operations has improved from the prior year, we continue to experience intermittent disruptions with certain material types, most notably electronic components.
+The overall continuity of material supply into our manufacturing operations has improved from the prior year.
 We have designed and implemented plans to mitigate the impact of these risks by using alternate suppliers, expanding our supply base globally, leveraging our overall purchasing volumes to obtain favorable pricing and quantities, developing a closer working relationship with key suppliers and purchasing hedging instruments to partially offset anticipated exposures.
-However, we anticipate that we will continue to be affected by intermittent material shortages and production delays into 2024, though the extent of these disruptions has eased.

-Principal materials and components used in our various manufacturing processes include steel, castings, engines, tires, hydraulics, cylinders, drive trains, electric controls and motors, semiconductors, and a variety of other commodities and fabricated or manufactured items.
-Inflationary pressure on certain purchased components have continued while the cost of U.S. steel increased in the latter part of 2023.
+Principal materials and components used in our various manufacturing processes include steel, castings, engines, tires, hydraulics, cylinders, drive trains, cab chassis, electric controls and motors, semiconductors, and a variety of other commodities and fabricated or manufactured items.
+Inflationary pressure on certain purchased components have continued while the cost of U.S. steel has declined throughout 2024.
 Additionally, import of certain purchased components and parts may be impacted by the implications of sanctions preventing the use of iron and steel from Russia in such components and parts.
-Tariffs on certain Chinese origin goods continue to put pressure on input costs, which we have been able to partially mitigate through the U.S. Government's exclusion process, which has been extended through May 31, 2024, duty draw back and other mechanisms we continue to explore.
-If we are unable to recover a substantial portion of increased costs from our customers and suppliers or through duty draw back, our business or results of operations could be adversely affected.
+The U.S. government has imposed tariffs on certain foreign goods from a variety of countries and regions that it perceives as engaging in unfair trade practices.
+Tariffs on certain foreign origin goods continue to put pressure on input costs, which we have been able to mitigate some effects of tariffs through the U.S. government's duty draw-back mechanism, tariff exclusion process, footprint utilization, and prudent sourcing.
+If we become unable to recover a substantial portion of any increased tariffs related costs from our customers, suppliers, duty draw-back, or other available avenues, the imposition of the new or increased international tariffs could materially and adversely affect our business, financial condition and results of operations.
 We will continue to monitor international trade policy and will make adjustments to our supply base where possible to mitigate the impact on our costs.
 For more information on commodities risk, see Part I, Item 1A. - Risk Factors.